xpdAcq/xpdAcq/doc/usb_Scan.rst

 write good Docstrings!).
 The ``Init signature`` is absolutely accurate and up to date, so if they are not 100% in agreement, go with the signature.

-The arguments types are given in the Docstring. ``self`` is always ignored, so the first given argument is ``scanname`` and is a string (make sure to enclose it in single or double quotes when you give it, i.e., ``'myscan'`` or ``"myscan"`` will work but ``myscan`` will not).
+The argument types are given in the Docstring. ``self`` is always ignored, so the first given argument is ``scanname`` and is a string (make sure to enclose strings in single or double quotes when you give it, i.e., ``'myscan'`` or ``"myscan"`` will work but ``myscan`` will not).
 The second argument is a string that denotes the scan type.
-At the time or writing the only ones available are 'ct', 'tseries' and 'Tramp'.
+At the time or writing the only ones available are ``'ct'``, ``'tseries'`` and ``'Tramp'``.
 If you give any other string values the ScanPlan will be created no problem, but it will not run if you try it!
 The third and last given required-argument is ``scan_params`` and is a dictionary that contains one or more key:value pairs.
-In this case the keys are fixed quantities, and the required keys depends on the scan-type.
+In this case the "keys" are fixed quantities, where the required keys depends on the scan-type.
 Please see the examples below.
-The values are the values of those parameters that you want for your particular scan-plan.
+The "values" are the values of those parameters that you want for your particular scan-plan.
 Python dictionaries are written in the form ``{key1:value1,key2:value2,....,lastkey:lastvalue}``

 *Count scan*